2025–26 Super Smash (women's cricket)

-The 2025–26 Super Smash was the eighteenth season of the women's Super Smash Twenty20 cricket competition played in New Zealand.
-It took place from 26 December 2025 to 31 January 2026.
+The 2025–26 Super Smash was the 19th season of the women's Super Smash Twenty20 cricket competition played in New Zealand.
+The tournament took place from 26 December 2025 to 31 January 2026.
 Wellington Blaze were the defending champions.

-The tournament was run alongside the 2025–26 Hallyburton Johnstone Shield.
+The tournament will run alongside the 2025–26 Men's Super Smash.

+Wellington Blaze defend their title by defeating Auckland Hearts in the final by 5 wickets.

 Competition format

-Teams play in a double round-robin in a group of six, therefore playing 10 matches overall.
-Matches are played using a Twenty20 format.
-The top team in the group advance straight to the final, whilst the second and third placed teams play off in an elimination final.
+Teams play in a double round-robin in a group of six, playing 10 matches overall.
+Matches were played using a Twenty20 format.
+The top team in the group advanced straight to the final, while the second- and third-placed teams played in an elimination final.

-The group works on a points system with positions being based on the total points.
+The group works on a points system, with positions being based on the total points.
 Points are awarded as follows: